mindaula/Socks5Guard/README.md

         IPINFO_API_KEY=your_ipinfo_api_key_here

 2. Running the Combined Tools and API

 Both components are integrated into a single system.
-To start the complete solution with the API:
+To start the complete solution with the API, run:

 python script.py